 Helen holds a BA in Community Welfare, and a BA Honours 1st Class in Social Science.
 Her passion of working with parents with intellectual disability inspired her research on ‘Parents with Intellectual Disability and the Child Protection Process’.
 Outside of the workplace Helen has recently completed a 60km walk in just under 14 hours, helping to raise over $5000 for the Fred Hollows Foundation.
 Helen loves hiking and history, she’s planning to combine these interests by hiking from one side of Britain to the other, on a history trail based on the Tudor period.

 Michelle started with Interaction in early 2017 as one of our highly respected Social Educators.
-Within that time she has quickly progressed, recently moving into her new role as one of four Support Coordinators.
+Within that time she has quickly progressed, moving into her role as Support Coordinator.
 Michelle provides person-centred support to participants, offering them choices and supporting them to make informed decisions.
 She assists participants with their involvement in the community, and encourages independence.

-Seeing the people we support reach their goals, due to the hard work Michelle and others at Interaction provide, is what Michelle loves most about her job.
+Seeing participants reach their goals is what Michelle loves most about her job.
 Michelle comes to Interaction from a strong administration background, within privately owned companies and the local Government sector – which included providing services and opportunities to the indigenous community in Western Sydney.